 The key contributions of this study include:

 \begin{itemize} \item We developed a continuous optimization algorithm designed for the efficient solution of MIPs;

-\item We created innovative decoders that directly maps random-key solutions to the Markowitz portfolio and the TD-TSP models;
+\item We created innovative decoders that directly map random-key solutions to the Markowitz portfolio and the TD-TSP models;

-\item Our RKO method achieves high-quality solutions with superior computational performance compared to a commercial solver. \end{itemize}
+\item Our RKO method demonstrates high-quality solutions with competitive or superior computational performance compared to a state-of-the-art commercial solver. \end{itemize}

 The structure of this paper is as follows.
-Section \ref{sec:sec2} introduces the Random-key Optimizers.
+Section \ref{sec:sec2} introduces the RKO.
 Section \ref{sec:sec3} establishes the theoretical framework for MIPs.
-Following this, section \ref{sec:sec4} details the encoding/decoding scheme within the Mixed-Integer Limited-Asset Markowitz Model and the TD-TSP.
+Section \ref{sec:sec4} details the encoding/decoding scheme for both the Mixed-Integer Limited-Asset Markowitz and the TD-TSP models.
 Section \ref{sec:sec5} presents our experiments and results.
-Finally, section \ref{sec:sec6} concludes with a summary of the main contributions and discusses the implications of this research.
+Finally, Section \ref{sec:sec6} concludes with a summary of the main contributions and discusses the implications of this research.